It was my birthday morning and we arrived at the lovely restaurant surrounded by a water lily pond at about 7.30am.

 *For smaller properties, it would be even more impressive if team members greet guests by names right away; or, once room number is given, guests are readily addressed by names.
 It is indeed a feat, and that is why it is a big “Wow” when that happens.

 While seated, we had different team members approaching to ask about our breakfast every few minutes.
 By the time the fourth one approached, we nodded readily and repeated, “All’s fine and the food is good.”
+We kept our heads low and did not want to engage further.

 Yet, the employee still went ahead with, “How’s the food?”